DannyBoyNg/UserAgentParser/README.md

 # UserAgentParser

 A library to parse user-agent strings in C#.
+UserAgentParser uses memoization for added performance.

 ## Dependancies